 Going home to quarantine or isolate may be an option for you.
-Students should contact their RA or their hall front desk for more information.
+Students should call 406-282-4025 for more information.

-There are two levels of response to controlling the spread of the virus.
+There are two levels of response for limiting the spread of the virus.
 The first is quarantine, which is for those awaiting the results of testing or who develop further signs of illness during the virus’ incubation period.
 The second level is isolation, which is for an individual who tests positive for the virus.
 These two levels follow CDC guidelines and definitions.

 There will be circumstances where a roommate will be required to quarantine as well.
 Residence Life has separate facilities designated for quarantine.
-A resident in quarantine will have their own space with a restroom, shower, TV, relaxation area and small kitchen.
+A resident in quarantine will have their own space, access to a bathroom and support from Residence Life staff.
 They will be required to shelter in place for the duration of their quarantine so as not to risk spreading the virus.
 Food will be delivered to their unit from Culinary Services.
 They will be expected to address their classroom assignments online and coordinate with their professors any missed work or information.
 They can have no visitors while in quarantine.

-Should an individual test positive, they would be isolated in a unit, which may house others who have the virus, for the duration of their illness.
+Should an individual test positive, they would be placed in isolation, which may mean sharing a room or suite with others who have the virus, for the duration of their illness.
 Again, they cannot have visitors while in isolation.

 University Health Partners is available for medical advice, intermittent or ongoing counseling, and student case management as needed.

 The student will be provided with a 24-hour phone number to reach housing staff for immediate assistance (while practicing appropriate distancing) and also could call 911 during an emergency.